 By 2015, the World Health Organization had recognized glyphosate as “probably carcinogenic” to humans.
 Again, the greater the exposure, the greater the risk of getting cancer.

 These studies make it clear that individuals like Barton who use Roundup every day are more likely to develop cancer than others.
 Roundup is the most likely culprit, as there aren’t really any other common factors to explain why so many people who use the pesticide get cancer.

 Roundup has been used across the world for decades.
 However, there is a mounting pile of evidence to suggest that the pesticide isn’t safe.
 There’s also evidence showing that Monsanto – now Bayer – has known about glyphosate health risks since it first started selling Roundup.

 Consumers were never told about those risks.
 In fact, Monsanto told farmers like Barton that Roundup was so safe that it wouldn’t hurt them if they drank it.
 Note that company officials always declined to drink the pesticide when asked to prove their point.

 Consumers have been harmed because Monsanto knowingly sold a dangerous product and didn’t warn about the risks.
 The company deprived millions of people of making informed decisions about the products they used.
-Fortunately, California has product liability laws to protect injures consumers.
+Fortunately, California has product liability laws to protect injured consumers.

 In California, companies can be strictly liable for harm caused by their defective products.
 Consumers don’t have to prove negligence.
 They simply have to prove that they were injured while using a product as intended because it was dangerous.